Bangladesh seeks more fuel from India as neighbours repair ties

 As attacks on Bangladesh’s Hindu minorities further exacerbated tensions, both countries suspended visa services and India imposed port restrictions on some goods from Bangladesh.
 But there had already been recent signs of a thaw in the relationship.

-Indian foreign minister Subrahmanyam Jaishankar visited Bangladesh in December to attend the funeral of Tarique Rahman's mother and former Prime Minister Khaleda Zia, and Indian Prime Minister Narendra Modi was among the first leaders to congratulate him when he won the election.
+Indian foreign minister Subrahmanyam Jaishankar visited Bangladesh in December to attend the funeral of Mr Tarique Rahman’s mother and former prime minister Khaleda Zia, and Indian Prime Minister Narendra Modi was among the first leaders to congratulate him when he won the election.
 REUTERS